hardik2516/Satellite_Property_Valuation/Satellite_Property_Valuation/README.md

 * Including them would unnecessarily bloat the repository

 ✔️ **Solution:**
-An empty `images/` folder is kept so the code knows where to save images at runtime.
+Only the folder structure is kept so the pipeline knows where to save images at runtime.

 ---